AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 	- Measure size of June 2024 oysters prior to outplant from images (Noah K. in progress)
 	- Measure size of December 2024 oysters from images
 	- Analyze growth rates from June to September to December
-	- Analyze survival data from June to September to December time points
+	- Analyze survival data from June to September to December

 - *Westcott*
 	- Analyze growth and survival data from Westcott 12/17/2024 assessment (Grace in progress)